 How are pubic lice treated?

-- Treatments may need to be applied more than once.
-Make sure you follow the directions.
+- Follow the directions that come with the medicine.
+Treatments may need to be applied more than once.

-- You don’t need to shave your hair to remove the lice (crabs).
+- You should not shave your pubic hair to remove the lice or (crabs).

 - Even after you finish treatment, you could have itching for a while.

-- If you scratch a lot, you may cause a skin infection.
+- If you scratch a lot, it may cause a skin infection.